Search the full range of products and services available here at Glaston with our handy search bar.

 There are a number of reasons why you should have a condensate management system in place.
 We’ve put together four points for you to make sense of in order to improve your efficiency.

-Users who dispose of condensate by simply pouring it down the drain are risking heavy fines.
+Users who dispose of condensate by simply pouring it down the drain risk heavy fines.
 This is because the condensate that has accumulated during the production of compressed air is a highly noxious mixture.
 In addition to solid particles, condensate contains hydrocarbons, sulphur dioxide, copper, lead, iron and other substances caused by increased environmental pollution.

 Due to increased atmospheric pollution, condensate from oil-free compressors still contains a considerable proportion of oily components.
 Such condensate often exhibits high proportions of sulphur dioxide, heavy metals and/or other solid particles.

 Of course, it is possible to collect the condensate and have it disposed of by a specialised company but this would be at considerable cost.
 Depending on your budget, this may not be a suitable option for you.

-To ensure you meet your environmental regulations please feel free to speak to our expert team of engineers at Glaston for help and advice on your condensate treatment requirements.
+To ensure you meet your environmental regulations, please feel free to speak to our expert team of engineers at Glaston for help and advice on your condensate treatment requirements.
 For peace of mind, Glaston is registered to ISO 14001 for environmental management.